swaznil/drawxd/README.md

 ### Motivation

-When teaching somebody a concept online, I normally sketch ideas to help them understand visually.
-I wanted a free whiteboard with an infinite canvas, good performance, and offline support that I could also use with a stylus.
+When trying to teach somebody a concept online, I normally sketch ideas to help them understand visually, For that I needed an whitebaord app or a website.
+There werent much good free options and even the good ones had poor performance.
+Sometimes I just wanted to draw with stylus without internet, but I couldn't find any with infinite canvas, good performance and offline support.

-I originally created DrawxD for my own use, then decided to host it online and use it as a Hack Club Horizons project.
-It has also been an opportunity to learn more about React.
+I created originally created this for my own personal use but later decided to host it online and use it as a hackclub, horizons project.

+I also use this as an opportunity to learn React, as I had less exposure to it.
 ---

 ### Live Demo